splunk/eventgen/documentation/TUTORIAL.md

 The primary source of configuration done in Eventgen is governed by the `eventgen.conf` file.

 * If deployed using containers, Eventgen will look for eventgen.conf in bundles under the `default` directory.
 For instance, if your bundle is named "datamix-app", you should archive your eventgen.conf in "datamix-app/default/eventgen.conf".
 * If deployed as a Splunk App, Eventgen will look for eventgen.conf files for every app installed in Splunk, and will generate events for every eventgen.conf file it finds.
 This is convenient if you want to design event generation into a Technology Addon (TA) or other type of Splunk app.
-You can ship the Eventgen configurations with your app and distribute the Eventgen app separately.
+You can ship Eventgen configurations with your app and distribute Eventgen app separately.

 The INI format of eventgen.conf can have one or more stanzas.
 Each stanza name is a sample file it will be reading from.
 There a number of options available in each stanza.
 For instance, breaking down this tutorial file option-by-option, we can see how this file will be used to set up Eventgen: